Palwisha-18/Palwisha-18/README.md

 <h2>Hello 👋, I'm Palwisha Akhtar</h2>

-- 🐍 I am a Python Developer from Calgary, Canada.
+- 🐍 I am a Python Developer based in Canada.
 - 💻 I am currently working at [Arbisoft](https://arbisoft.com/) as a Principal Software Engineer.
 - 🔎 I also have deep interest in parallel and multicore computing.
 I have worked on communication detection tools for identifying inter-thread communication in shared-memory systems as well as intra-node and inter-node multi-GPU systems.
 - 📫 You can reach me at the email in my github profile.
 Follow me on